 An ICD will also help lower your chances of your heart actually stopping (cardiac arrest), which can be life threatening.

 An ICD is different from a pacemaker.
-Both are devices your doctor can implant under your skin to treat arrhythmias.
+Both are devices your doctor implants under your skin to treat arrhythmias.
 But a pacemaker can usually only help your heart if it’s beating too slowly.
-An ICD is actually bigger, and can have a pacemaker built into it.
+An ICD is actually bigger, and has a pacemaker built into it.

 How Does an ICD Work?

 Your heart rate and rhythm is controlled by electrical signals.
 When there’s a problem with this electrical system, it can cause a dangerous arrhythmia and your heart won’t be able to pump blood as it should.

 Doctors sometimes have to use electrified paddles to “shock” the heart of a person who has gone into cardiac arrest.
 An ICD essentially does the same thing, but it’s automatic and inside your body.

 Your ICD connects to your heart with wires and electrodes.
 It monitors your heartbeat, and if it detects an irregular rhythm, it can send one of several types of pulses.